mariocq/SFFilm-Location/README.md

 #### V1.1
 * Rebuild client project using React, ES6, Webpack
 * Use the component to reconstruct the code
-* Added the logo text animation
+* Added a animation for logo
-* Added the banner cloud effect
+* Added a background cloud effect for banner
-* Added a RESTful unit test
+* Added a RESTful API unit test by karma

 The client is available at:
   version 1.1：[client host on Aliyun(React, ES6, Webpack, logo animation, banner cloud)](http://www.huicap.com/sffilm/index.html)